clemmers/anti-league-discordbot/README.md

 ## Hosting

-*If you wish to host this bot by yourself, follow below instructions*<br>
+*If you wish to host this bot yourself, follow below instructions*<br>
 First set TOKEN in the .env file<br>
 Ensure that Presence Intent and Server Members Intent are enabled in the bot page of your discord developer portal